justinmahar/react-kindling/README.md

 ## Project name, username, and author

-In just seven easy steps, we'll make the template your own.
+In just seven easy steps, we'll make the React Kindling template your own.

-First, replace `README.md` with `README.template.md`
+First, replace `README.md` with `README.template.md`.
+This gives you a standardized README template you can fill out later.

 Next, replace the following text across the entire project, case-sensitive, in this order: